jorgeb1980/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/LibreOffice_fix/readme.txt

 The fix is not intended for production (I guess it can be quite heavy with a spreadsheet having thousands of empty lines) but it succeeded in saving a couple of files, which is all I needed for my purposes.
-If found it under:
+I found it under:

 LOCAL_DIRECTORY/share/xslt/export/spreadsheetml/table.xsl